ashokalinux/ssl-certcheck/README.md

 ## Requirements
 Should work with any Linux distro with standard tools installed (openssl, curl, grep, etc...).

-Requires a MTA (such as Exim4 or Postfix) for email notification.
+Requires a MTA (such as Exim4 or Postfix) for email notification. for example Postfix MTA with AWS Simple Email Service - https://www.cyberciti.biz/faq/how-to-configure-aws-ses-with-postfix-mta/

 Requires valid slack webhook url for slack notification.
+For more information https://api.slack.com/messaging/webhooks

 Tested on Ubuntu 18.04.
 Create a file in /etc/haproxy called certs.list, and list the locations of all your certificates (example below).